(850) 222-8967

 Jennifer Osburn, Healthcare Provider Solutions

-Multiple federal programs influence Medicare reimbursement for home health agencies, including the Patient-Driven Groupings Model (PDGM), Home Health Value-Based Purchasing (HHVBP), Home Health Consumer Assessment of Healthcare Providers and Systems (HHCAHPS®), and the Home Health Quality Reporting Program (HHQRP).
+Multiple federal programs influence Medicare reimbursement for home health agencies, including the Patient-Driven Groupings Model (PDGM), Home Health Value-Based Purchasing (HHVBP), Home Health Consumer Assessment of Healthcare Providers and Systems (CAHPS®), and the Home Health Quality Reporting Program (HHQRP).

 This session reviews key regulatory updates — including the face-to-face encounter requirement — and explains how these programs affect agency reimbursement.
 Participants will gain insights to help ignite stronger financial and compliance performance.